Devin Singletary: College career

 During the 2016 season, he rushed for 1,021 yards on 152 carries for an average of 6.7 yards per carry, gaining 12 touchdowns.

 As a sophomore in 2017, he rushed for 244 yards against Western Kentucky and 203 yards against Marshall.
 During the 2017 regular season, he led all Football Bowl Subdivision (FBS) players with 162 points scored (27 touchdowns) and ranked fourth with 1,632 rushing yards.
 He also set the Florida Atlantic single-season record for rushing yardage.
-He was also selected as a semifinalist for the Doak Walker Award.

 On December 2, 2017, in the Conference USA championship game against North Texas, Singletary rushed for an 164 yards and three touchdowns.
 He added three more touchdowns in the Owls' 50–3 blowout of Akron in the 2017 Boca Raton Bowl, raising his total touchdown count for the year to 33 (32 rushing, 1 receiving).
+He was selected as a semifinalist for the Doak Walker Award and was named third-team All-American by the Associated Press.

-Singletary rushed for 22 touchdowns the following season with 1,348 rushing yards on 261 attempts.
+The following season, Singletary rushed for 1,348 yards on 261 attempts with 22 touchdowns.
 He was named a second-team All-American by Sporting News for his performance.
 On December 12, 2018, Singletary announced his intention to enter the 2019 NFL draft, finishing his college career as FAU's all-time rusher and with the sixth-most rushing touchdowns in FBS history.